 Since we cannot control what others say or do, especially those in positions of power, let’s talk about what we can do.

-We need to hold each other accountable when our friends, acquaintances, classmates, family members, co-workers, neighbors and elected officials either make the comments themselves or remain silent, make excuses or defend biased and stereotypical language.
-This is especially important as we raise the next generation so that they know, through our words and deeds, that bigoted words are unacceptable.
-We need to actively challenge biased language and encourage all around us—including young people—to do the same.
+We can hold each other accountable when our friends, acquaintances, classmates, family members, co-workers, neighbors and elected officials either make the comments themselves or remain silent, make excuses or defend biased and stereotypical language.
+This is key as we raise the next generation so that they know, through our words and deeds, that bigoted words are unacceptable.
+We can actively challenge biased language and encourage all around us—including young people—to do the same.
 Here are some ways to do that:

 Address jokes and slurs